cedric05/dothttp-docs/docs/export.md

 ### Export postman collection

+#### Postman account

+Dothttp can export http files/ notebooks into postman account.
+If user wants to export to postman account, he will promted for postman api token. for more information generating postman-token [visit](https://learning.postman.com/docs/developer/intro-api/))

+#### Postman collection

 For exporting to postman collection, open `http` file in vscode. click menu options in editor.

 ![check here](/img/postman-export.png)

 select `dothttp export http to postman`  and select folder to save file.

 ## Openapi/Swagger